The Queen’s Park Baobab

 This fantastic specimen arrived in Barbados on an ocean current about 1000AD.
 It took root on a sheltered beach or at the edge of a lagoon.

-Now it’s the centre piece in Bridgetown’s Queen’s Park.
+Now the Queen’s Park Baobab is the centre piece in Bridgetown’s favourite park.
 Children frolic in the nearby play area.
 Lovers hold hands under its massive canopy.

 So how did it get to the city centre?